-Client and Server Control

-Ignite-UX installation sessions for multiple clients can be controlled from a single server in a true client/server model.
+Client and Server Control Ignite-UX installation sessions for multiple clients can be controlled from a single server in a true client/server model.
 The Ignite-UX Graphical User Interface (GUI) helps you manage multiple simultaneous installations.
 Alternatively, you can run a single installation session from the client console if that is more convenient.
 A single Ignite-UX server can install multiple HP-UX releases.

-Easy-to-Use GUI

-The Ignite-UX GUI uses tabs and dialog boxes for task navigation.
+Easy-to-Use GUI The Ignite-UX GUI uses tabs and dialog boxes for task navigation.
 A wizard mode is also available for certain processes and commands.

-Terminal User Interface

-Commands that power Ignite-UX can be executed directly from the operating system's command shell on an Ignite-UX server or client.
-For the list of commands, see "Ignite-UX Commands" on page 25.

-Multi-Sourced Installations

-You can install the base operating system from one Software Distributor (SD) depot, a set of patches from another depot, and the applications you want from a third depot all in one session.

-Multiple Archive Formats

-In addition to supporting SD depot sources, Ignite-UX supports tar, cpio, and pax archives.
-Tools are provided to help you create a golden image, or known client configuration, that you can use to install other clients.
+Terminal User Interface Commands that power Ignite-UX can be executed directly from the operating system's command shell on an Ignite-UX server or client.
+For the list of commands, see "Ignite-UX Commands" on page 27.
+Multi-Sourced Installations You can install the base operating system from one Software Distributor (SD) depot, a set of patches from another depot, and the applications you want from a third depot all in one session.
+Multiple Archive Formats In addition to supporting SD depot sources, Ignite-UX supports tar, cpio, and pax archives.
+Tools are provided to help you create a golden image , or known client configuration, that you can use to install other clients.
+Custom Installations It is easy to create a system that is ready to go as soon as the installation session completes.

-Custom Installations

-It is easy to create a system that is ready to go as soon as the installation session completes.
 Many of the tasks typically done as separate steps after an installation are now incorporated into the Ignite-UX installation process.
 Ignite-UX lets you specify what kernel parameters you want set and what user-supplied scripts you want to run as part of the session.
 Many different script hooks are provided so you can add your own customizations during and after the installation.
 Also, the host and networking information that must normally be supplied at first boot can be specified at installation time.
-You can:

-- Create a configuration for your particular needs, save it, and then quickly apply that configuration to multiple installation clients. - Set up a configuration and then install it on a client with no further user interaction.
-This is possible for both the initial installation and the reinstallation cases.
+You can: quickly apply that configuration to multiple installation clients.Set up a configuration and then install it on a client with no further

-- Scan a system and produce a report detailing what hardware is present, how the disks are used, what kernel modifications have been made, and what software has been installed.
-This report can be customized to meet your needs. - Construct your own customized bootable installation/recovery media.
+• Scan a system and produce a report detailing what hardware is present, how the disks are used, what kernel modifications have been made, and what software has been installed.
+This report can be customized to meet your needs. • Construct your own customized bootable installation/recovery media.
 An example script, make_media_install, is provided that can help you create bootable media (PA-RISC tapes, CDs, and DVDs) with or without golden images and/or SD depots included.
-The example script can be found at:

-/opt/ignite/data/scripts/examples/make media install

-System Recovery

-You have consistent, reliable recovery in the event of a catastrophic failure of the system disk or root volume group using either the make_tape_recovery or make_net_recovery command.

-Support for Multiple Architectures

-Ignite-UX supports both the Precision Architecture Reduced Instruction Set Computing (PA-RISC or PA-based) and the Intel®Itanium® (Itanium®-based) hardware architectures.

-Support for HP Servicecontrol Manager

-Ignite-UX supports installing HP-UX clients in the HP Servicecontrol Manager environment.
-For details, see the HP Servicecontrol Manager 3.0 User's Guide.
+The example script can be found at: /opt/ignite/data/scripts/examples/make_media_install System Recovery You have consistent, reliable recovery in the event of a catastrophic failure of the system disk or root volume group using either the make_tape_recovery or make_net_recovery command.
+Support for Multiple Architectures Ignite-UX supports both the Precision Architecture Reduced Instruction Set Computing (PA-RISC or PA-based) and the Intel®Itanium® (Itanium®-based) hardware architectures.
+Support for HP Servicecontrol Manager Ignite-UX supports installing HP-UX clients in the HP Servicecontrol Manager environment.
+For details, see the HP Servicecontrol Manager 3.0 User's Guide .